-- 1.1 James Blake Associates Ltd. (JBA) was commissioned by Persimmon Homes (Suffolk) to prepare a Precautionary Method Statement for Clearance in relation to the proposed development site at Phase 6, Haverhill, Suffolk. - 1.2 The method statement details precautionary methods for the reptiles and other animals which may be utilising the proposed clearance area; no reptiles were recorded during the surveys between 5th April and 22nd May 2019 (JBA, 2019); however, a single record of slow worm was identified during works on site in 2009 (JBA, 2018) and it is therefore deemed appropriate to produce this method statement detailing reasonable avoidance measures and precautionary methods of working to ensure that any risk of harm to reptiles and mammals are minimised. - 1.3 The development proposals are for residential housing with associated parking, landscaping and access.
+- 1.1 James Blake Associates Ltd. (JBA) was commissioned by Persimmon Homes (Suffolk) to prepare a Precautionary Method Statement for Clearance in relation to the proposed infrastructure at Haverhill, Suffolk. - 1.2 The method statement details precautionary methods for the reptiles and other animals which may be utilising the proposed clearance area; no reptiles or hazel dormouse (Muscardinus avellanarius) were recorded during the surveys in 2019 (JBA, 2019); however, a single record of slow worm was identified during works on site in 2009 (JBA, 2018) and historic records of dormouse are in the local area.
+It is therefore deemed appropriate to produce this method statement detailing reasonable avoidance measures and precautionary methods of working to ensure that any risk of harm to reptiles and mammals are minimised. - 1.3 The development proposals are for residential housing with associated parking, landscaping and access.

-Site Description
+Site Location

-- 1.4 The site is located to the west of Haverhill Road (A143), adjacent to Ann Suckling Road, north of Haverhill town, Suffolk.
-Ordnance Survey National Grid reference: TL 67036 46680 (take from the centre of Phase 6). - 1.5 The site itself is currently unmanaged mixed plantation scrubland with tall ruderal vegetation (previously active arable fields).
-Hedgerows and scrub border the majority of the site boundaries, particularly the eastern boundary.
-A wet ditch borders the eastern boundary and a well-worn footpaths have been made by dog-walkers around all boundaries of the site.
-See Figure 1 for site location.
+1.4 The site is located to the west of Haverhill Road (A143), north of Ann Suckling Road, north of Haverhill town, Suffolk.
+Ordnance Survey National Grid reference: TL 66858 46951 (take from the centre of the site).

-Figure 1: Site location

-© Crown Copyright and Database Rights 2020, Ordnance Survey 100059700.
+Figure 1: Site location © Crown Copyright and Database Rights 2020, Ordnance Survey 100059700.